Toptable: History

-Toptable also provides a restaurant booking engine for Time Out, British Airways, The Guardian, The Times Online, Visit London and View London.
+Toptable also provided a restaurant booking engine for Time Out, British Airways, The Guardian, The Times Online, Visit London and View London.

 In 2006 toptable bought City Eating, incorporating London Eating for an undisclosed sum.

-Investors in Toptable include football manager Sir Alex Ferguson, celebrity chef Gary Rhodes and Diageo.
+Investors in Toptable included football manager Sir Alex Ferguson, celebrity chef Gary Rhodes and Diageo.
 In September 2010, toptable was acquired by competitor OpenTable for approximately US$55 million.